ros2/demos/topic_monitor/README.md

 # Topic monitor demo

 In this demo we will use a “topic monitor” to visualize the reception rate of different ROS 2 topics that are publishing sequential data.

+### How to start publishers

 To start one such publisher, assuming you have already installed ROS 2 and sourced your setup file, run:
 ```
 topic_monitor_data_publisher topic0
 ```